theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 The application now returns to the main window of the component.
 All relevant metadata information of the table is retrieved from SAP.

-{: .box-warning }
-**Warning!** **Table change not possible** <br>
-The source table structures can be changed only after clearing the CDC-related resources connected to that table in SAP, see [SAP Note 2284776](https://userapps.support.sap.com/sap/support/sfm/notes/print/0002284776?language=E&token=320D8156C64BBC51EF82342B87789B8D)

 ### Define a Table CDC Extraction